 - Parade and activities in Banff town and Sunshine Village.

-- Considered as the world’s most beautiful beer fest in the most amazing location-ever – Cave and Basin Historic Site in Banff.
+- Considered the world’s most beautiful beer fest in the most amazing location ever – Cave and Basin Historic Site in Banff

-- Shuttle Service pick-up and drop-off behind Banff Ave Brew Pub (included in the event ticket)
+- Shuttle Service pick-up and drop-off behind Banff Ave Brew Pub (included in the event ticket).
+Check the events page for this year

 Banff Tours in November